laravel/cashier-stripe/UPGRADE.md

 ### Minimum Versions

-The following dependencies were bumped to new minimum versions:
+The following required dependency versions have been updated:

 - The minimum PHP version is now v7.2
 - The minimum Laravel version is now v6.0